vwillyams/garbage-ECSJobDemos/Documentation/content/custom_job_types.md

 JobsUtility.GetWorkStealingRange(ref ranges, jobIndex, out begin, out end)
 ```
 This continues until it returns `false`, and after calling it process all items with index between begin and end.
-The reason you get batches of items rather than the full set of items the job should process is that Unity will apply work stealing if one job completes before the others.
+The reason you get batches of items, rather than the full set of items the job should process, is that Unity will apply [work stealing](https://en.wikipedia.org/wiki/Work_stealing) if one job completes before the others.
 Work stealing in this context means that when one job is done it will look at the other jobs running and see if any of them still have a lot of work left.
-If it finds a job which is not complete it will steal some of the batches which it has not yet started to dynamicly redistribute the work.
+If it finds a job which is not complete it will steal some of the batches that it has not yet started; to dynamically redistribute the work.

-Before a ParallelFor job starts processing items it also needs to limit the write access to NativeContainers to the range of items which the job is processing.
+Before a ParallelFor job starts processing items it also needs to limit the write access to NativeContainers on the range of items which the job is processing.
 If it does not do this several jobs can potentially write to the same index which leads to race conditions.
-The native containers which need to be limited is passed to the job and there is a function to patch them so they cannot access items outisde the correct range.
+The NativeContainers that need to be limited is passed to the job and there is a function to patch them; so they cannot access items outside the correct range.
 The code to do it looks like this:
 ```C#
 #if ENABLE_UNITY_COLLECTIONS_CHECKS
 JobsUtility.PatchBufferMinMaxRanges(bufferRangePatchData, UnsafeUtility.AddressOf(ref jobData), begin, end - begin);